Cataract Surgery in Vero Beach

 After the age of 40, cataracts become increasingly common.
 In fact, more than half of all Americans by the age of 80 have experienced a problem with cataracts, or have had cataracts removed.

-Do I Need Laser Cataract Surgery?
+Do I Need Cataract Surgery?

-- lamps or sun, which may be severe.
-A halo sometimes appears around lights.
+- A halo sometimes appears around lights.

 - Poor night vision